How Forest Hills School District is Introducing Career Exploration to Elementary Students Using a Full K-12 Solution

 “I want to get them thinking about, ‘What am I good at?’, ‘What do I like to do?’.
 It lends itself beautifully to goal setting and expanding their hobbies.
 They can start expanding their experiences which will help them craft a better story of themselves as they grow up.”

 In 6th grade, students explore the Matchmaker feature and assess whether certain careers suit their personality or learning style.

 “I like that there are similar careers listed at the bottom of every career page.
-Eighty-five percent of boys want to be professional athletes so I ask them to look at what else they can do that involves sports or movement.
-They can learn everything else that’s out there,” says McKenzie.
+Eighty-five per cent of boys want to be professional athletes so I ask them to look at what else they can do that involves sports or movement.
+They can learn everything else that’s out there,” said McKenzie.

 The Forest Hills middle school is a Tier 2 school.
 In addition to regular classroom sessions with Xello, counselors conduct small group sessions a few times a week with students who are at risk of falling through the cracks.

 “Maybe 15 per cent of kids have no drive or motivation.
 We’re using Xello as a driving force to find out what is so ‘meh’ about their lives right now… It’s a great way for these kids to come to the forefront of the counselors’ minds.
 We don’t want anyone to fly under the radar.”